Every style of climbing. For every level of climber. Year-round. And all within a day’s drive. That’s Sierra Nevada.

 I personally love Tuolumne for one objective: The Triple.
 Every year, I go back to complete the link-up of Tenaya Peak (5.5), Matthes Crest (5.7) and Cathedral Peak (5.7).
 Beginning in the Tenaya Lake parking lot, this stellar link-up involves some of the most mellow terrain in the area, while continually reminding you that you are nowhere close to done, so the need to move fast is always there!
 Currently, I sit at 8 hours and 32 minutes and hope to break 8 hours next year!

 Come for Lover’s Leap and Traveler Buttress

-The furthest north that most climbers know of in the Sierra is Lake Tahoe.
+The furthest north that most climbers know of in the Sierra is climbing near Lake Tahoe.
 An enormous expanse of granite outcrops encircling the massive lake that bears the area’s name.
 The draw for most is the historic Lover’s Leap — a 250-600ft stretch of granite reaching towards the sky near US Hwy 50.
 Traveler Buttress, another of the 50 Classic Climbs of North America, is a huge draw for climbers to the area.